karldw/paper_hard_to_measure_well/README.md

 ### Other

 - The PDF outputs are built with Latexmk and LuaLaTeX.
-    - For size reasons, LuaLaTeX is not included in the set of software managed by conda.
+    - For size reasons, LuaLaTeX is not included in the set of software managed by mamba.
 The `paper` job, which runs `latexmk` might fail if it's not installed on your computer.
 All the outputs up to that point will be present.
     - The tex files use some fonts that are widely distributed, but may not be installed by default.
-- Note that the code depends on [`moodymudskipper/safejoin`](https://github.com/moodymudskipper/safejoin) which is *a different package* than `safejoin` on CRAN.
-`moodymudskipper/safejoin` will be [renamed](https://github.com/moodymudskipper/safejoin/issues/44).
-    - In case the original author deletes the repository, a copy is [here](https://github.com/karldw/safejoin).

 ## Computing resources for a full run